torvalds/linux/Documentation/driver-api/mtdnand.rst

 -  [MTD Interface]

    These functions provide the interface to the MTD kernel API.
-They are not replaceable and provide functionality which is complete hardware independent.
+They are yest replaceable and provide functionality which is complete hardware independent.

 -  [NAND Interface]